TosinA91/python_basics/README.md

-My journey working through the Python Basics book by Real Python
+Working through the Python Basics book by Real Python.